Curriculum

 Math 7

-This course provides a reinforcement of Math 6 topics and an introduction to the foundational skills needed to be successful in Math 8.
+This course provides a reinforcement of Accelerated Math 6 topics and an introduction to the foundational skills needed to be successful in Math 8.

 - Integers and variable expressions